From Casetext: Smarter Legal Research

 At day's end, both Belen and Bentley are entitled to qualified immunity.

-4. Warden Bottom.
-Now to Warden Don Bottom.
-His connection to Jones's unfortunate sentencing saga is even more tenuous.
-According to Jones, at unspecified points in time he had two "very informal" prison yard conversations with Bottom.
-Bottom told Jones two things, both of which are correct as a matter of Kentucky law.
+law.
 One, that the Warden had no role in sentencing calculations; these calculations were performed by the "offender records" Department in Frankfort.
 See generally Central Office Areas of Responsibilities, Ky.
 Corr.
-Pol'ys &Procs., https://perma.cc/8GR2-3TLP.
+Pol'ys & Procs., https://perma.cc/8GR2-3TLP.
 And two, that Jones could pursue his grievance by utilizing the Department of Corrections' "administrative process."
-To do so, Bottom explained, Jones needed to file a "17"-a Kentucky Corrections Policies and Procedures 17.4 review conducted by OIS.
+To do so, Bottom explained, Jones needed to file a "17"—a Kentucky Corrections Policies and Procedures 17.4 review conducted by OIS.
 In short, Bottom directed Jones to the correct channels to address his grievance, a fact Jones admits.
 Otherwise, Bottom had no role in, or nexus to, setting or reviewing Jones's sentence.
 See Ky.
 Rev. Stat.
 Ann. § 196.180(1) (defining the warden's role as "general management").
 These actions too are miles away from reaching the deliberate indifference threshold.

 Jones responds with a handful of precedents.
 But those decisions, at best, call into question Bottom's actions only at the highest level of generality.
 In truth, those cases reflect that we consistently reject stringent applications of liability against prison wardens.
 Take, for example, our decision in Shorts, the principal case relied on by Jones.
 There, we adopted the Third Circuit's test for deliberate indifference announced in Sample v.
 Diecks.
-Shorts, 255 Fed.Appx. at 55 (quoting Sample v.
+Shorts, 255 F. App'x at 55 (quoting Sample v.
 Diecks, 885 F.2d 1099, 1110 (3d Cir.
 1989)).
 In Sample, the Third Circuit confronted a situation similar to today's case.
 A prisoner's sentence was miscalculated, resulting in a lawsuit against a prison records officer and a high-ranking supervisory official.
 Sample, 885 F.2d at 1102-03.
 The court explained that "not every official who is aware of a problem exhibits indifference by failing to resolve it," reasoning that a warden "does not exhibit deliberate indifference by failing to address a sentence calculation problem brought to his attention when there are procedures in place calling for others to pursue the matter."
 Id. at 1110; see also Rhoades v.
 Tilley, No. 21-5899, 2022 WL 684576, at *5 (6th Cir.
 Mar.
 8, 2022) (applying Shorts and Sample to find no deliberate indifference by a prison official who had no role in sentence calculation).

 Jones also relies on Haygood v.
 Younger, 769 F.2d 1350, 1354-55 (9th Cir.
 1985) (en banc).
 Haygood, however, dealt with prison records officers—all claims of deliberate indifference against the warden were dismissed.
 Id. at 1353.
 And the decision does not otherwise raise suspicions as to Bottom's conduct here.
 Although it was not his responsibility, Bottom directed Jones to file an appeal with the relevant authorities.
 That was more than enough to discharge the warden's duty under Shorts, Sample, and Rhoades.

 The dissenting opinion assigns Bottom "at least some responsibility to ensure jail-time credit calculation problems brought to his attention are addressed."
 Why?
 Because the Kentucky statute on confinement credit makes administering that sentencing scheme the responsibility of the Department of Corrections, of which Bottom is an employee.
 By this logic, every one of the Department's thousands of employees bears some responsibility for calculating confinement credit.
 That is not how Kentucky has organized its corrections department, and policy judgments as to the best means for doing so are well beyond our purview.
 For today's purposes, what matters is that Jones's sentencing calculations were performed by the "offender records" Department in Frankfort.
-Bottom had no role in-or duty to insert himself into-that process.
+Bottom had no role in—or duty to insert himself into— that process.

 * * * * *

-As no defendant acted with deliberate indifference toward Jones, defendants are entitled to summary judgment on those claims.
+entitled to summary judgment on those claims.
 We reverse the judgment of the district court and dismiss the state law false imprisonment appeal for lack of jurisdiction.

 DISSENT